Aldon Inc.: 2000–present: Regulatory Compliance, SOA and the Move to Distributed Platforms

 In January 2007, Aldon joined Microsoft Corporation’s Midrange Alliance Program.
 The MAP was created in 2005 to help iSeries users modernize their legacy environments in the following ways: extending OS/400 applications to Windows, integrating OS/400 and Windows applications and ultimately migrating workloads to Windows from OS/400.
 Aldon was noted as the first provider of change management software to join the group.

 In May 2007, Aldon added features to its ALM offering to further aid parallel development.
 A graphical interactive compare and merge utility was designed to enable developers working in distributed environments to see what was different between programs.
 Conflict resolution allowed developers to sort and identify version conflicts using status tags, such as active, pending, or cleared, improving parallel development.
 Aldon began to see their larger parent corporations implement the product company-wide as their change management standard.
 Nintendo of America, for example, selected Aldon Lifecycle Manager to manage the development of corporate applications across its multi-platform enterprise.

 On May 7, 2007, Aldon announced the acquisition of the business by Marlin Equity Partners, a Los Angeles, California-based private investment firm.

 On March 22, 2011, Marlin Equity Partners sold Aldon to Rocket Software, Inc.

-In 2012, Aldon subsidiary was recognized as a Niche Player in Gartner's Magic Quadrant for application life-cycle management and as a Contender in The Forrester Wave: application life-cycle management, Q4 2012.
-In 2017, market research firm Infiniti Research included Rocket Aldon as a "prominent player" in the application lifecycle management market.